Typically made with grain, potatoes have been popular as a substitute mash for vodka, giving the vodka an earthy tone.

 If you’re still curious about how potato vodka is made, from the mash production to the final distillation, we’ve laid out the steps and equipment you would need here.

-What You Need to Start Making Potato Vodka
+What You Need to Start With Making Potato Vodka

 You will need a complete run-down of materials, ingredients, and equipment to properly make vodka clear and crisp.